Do you know the difference between how to clean and how to disinfect?

 Do you have a guess about what so many people are doing wrong?
 It’s a simple mistake to make and centers on confusion regarding what it means to clean, which is not the same as disinfecting.

 There are benefits to doing both, but in a time of a pandemic, not knowing the difference can quickly lead to illness.
-Keep reading to make sure you understand when to use each technique.
+Keep reading to make sure you understand when to use each technique and be a safe host.
 Once you see where so many people have gone wrong, you’ll never clean (or disinfect) the same way again.

 What Does it Means to Clean a Surface